-Although a priority of the SSPPS is to provide financial support to its graduate students, receiving the stipend, tuition and fees for graduate studies in the SSPPS are the sole responsibility of the student.
-Payment of stipend, tuition and any fees by the SSPPS or by grants, contracts or gifts to the School's Faculty is contingent upon satisfactory academic progress (as defined by the CU Anschutz Campus Graduate School, completion of required core courses, seminars, research rotations and examinations.
+Although a priority of the SSPPS is to provide financial support to its graduate students, payment of stipend, tuition and any fees by the SSPPS, or by grants, contracts or gifts to the School's Faculty is contingent upon satisfactory academic progress (as defined above and by the University of Colorado Denver | Anschutz Graduate School Policies and Procedures) and completion of required teaching assistant duties, core courses, research rotations, attendance at seminars, and passing Preliminary and Comprehensive examinations.
 The SSPPS also reserves the right to review and adjust its funding policies at any time.
-Stipends are awarded on a 12-month basis.
-All graduate students are expected to work towards program requirements for 12 months of the year.
+Stipends are awarded on a 12 month basis, and are adjusted periodically (stipend effective Fall 2020 is \$31,000).
+All students are expected to work full-time towards program requirements for 12 months of the year.
+Students must complete all degree requirements within 8 years.